vektorprogrammet/docs/backend/learn-backend-testing.md

 ### [Node testrunner](https://nodejs.org/docs/latest-v22.x/api/test.html)

 Node testrunner is a built in Node module we use to run tests with.
-It is important that you verify thar you use node version 22 or higher, in order to make this module work as expected.
+It is important that you verify thar you use Node version 22 or higher, in order to make this module work as expected.

 ### [Node assert](https://nodejs.org/docs/latest-v22.x/api/assert.html)

-Node assert is a built in node library containing a set of functions for verifying correctedness in tests.
+Node assert is a built in Node library containing a set of functions for verifying correctedness in tests.

 ### [Supertest](https://www.npmjs.com/package/supertest)

 Supertest is a HTTP testing tool, built on Superagent.
 We use it to run different HTTP requests to our API in order to check that it returns the correct responses.

 ### [Insomnia](https://insomnia.rest/)